{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Disclosure

-This has been provided by RBC Global Asset Management Inc. (RBC GAM) and is for informational purposes, as of the date noted only.
+This has been provided by RBC Global Asset Management Inc. (RBC GAM) and is for informational purposes only.
 It is not intended to provide legal, accounting, tax, investment, financial or other advice and such information should not be relied upon for providing such advice.
 RBC GAM takes reasonable steps to provide up-to-date, accurate and reliable information, and believes the information to be so when provided.
-Past performance is no guarantee of future results.
-Interest rates, market conditions, tax rulings and other investment factors are subject to rapid change which may materially impact analysis that is included in this document.
-You should consult with your advisor before taking any action based upon the information contained in this document.
-Information obtained from third parties is believed to be reliable but RBC GAM and its affiliates assume no responsibility for any errors or omissions or for any loss or damage suffered.
+Information obtained from third parties is believed to be reliable, but RBC GAM and its affiliates assume no responsibility for any errors or omissions or for any loss or damage suffered.
 RBC GAM reserves the right at any time and without notice to change, amend or cease publication of the information.
+You should consult with your advisor before taking any action based upon the information contained in this article.